Yale is one of the world’s pre-eminent scientific research institutions, with state-of-the-art facilities and top lab teams.

 Yale has a proven track record of improving its financial aid package each year.

 As early as 2000-2001, all doctoral students received full funding — scholarships that covered tuition as well as stipends to cover living expenses.
 That year, the minimum stipend was $11,500.
-This year, the minimum stipend is $29,000 — an increase of more than 152%.
+This year, the minimum stipend is $30,250.
 When the package increases, all students, both incoming and continuing, receive the new amount.
 This insures that all Ph.D. students at Yale enjoy comparable rates of support.

 Yale offers more financial support to graduate student parents and their families than any other comparable university.